 “Brimful of character…each instrumental part is given a dramatic role and personality” BBC Radio 3

 The New London Chamber Ensemble is a wind quintet with a difference.
-For over a decade the NLCE has challenged traditional ideas of chamber music with their innovative programmes combining classic repertoire with semi-staged works incorporating drama, speech and action.
+For over two decades the NLCE has challenged traditional ideas of chamber music with their innovative programmes combining classic repertoire with semi-staged works incorporating drama, speech and action.

 Concert appearances have taken the NLCE all over the world.
 Highlights have included performances in northern Sweden, for Courthouse Music, the Banff Festival in Canada, collaborating with pianist Angela Hewitt at the Trasimeno Festival (Perugia) and Wigmore Hall, the Two Moors Festival performing Walton’s Façade with Prunella Scales and Timothy West, collaborating with the Dante Quartet at the Swaledale Festival and Wigmore Hall, The Forge in London with pianist Michael Dussek, Saint-Saëns’ Carnival of the Animals at the Leeds International Concert Season, King’s Place, with composer/pianist Martin Butler, and premieres at the Cheltenham Festival in 2011 and 2014.

-The NLCE is passionately dedicated to new music, and regularly commissions new works; composers have included Edward Longstaff, John Woolrich, Philip Cashian and Martin Butler, as well as arrangements from Julian Philips and Sally Beamish.
-Their discography includes the wind chamber music John Woolrich, Cabinet of Curiosities (Meridian, 2007) including a new commission written in celebration of John’s 50th birthday; Music for Wind and Piano by Carl Nielsen (Meridian, 2009), voted CD of the year by MusicWeb International, and chamber works by Lennox Berkeley (Naxos, 2010).
+The NLCE is passionately dedicated to new music, and regularly commissions new works; composers include Ailis Ni Riain for a work featuring Dame Evelyn Glennie, John Woolrich, Philip Cashian and Martin Butler, as well as arrangements from Julian Philips and Sally Beamish.
+Their discography includes the wind chamber music John Woolrich, Cabinet of Curiosities (Meridian, 2007) including a new commission written in celebration of John’s 50th birthday; Music for Wind and Piano by Carl Nielsen (Meridian, 2009), voted CD of the year by MusicWeb International, and including the first performance of the Wind Quintet, from the New Carl Nielsen Edition, chamber works by Lennox Berkeley (Naxos, 2010), and ‘Dirty Beasts’ and other chamber works by Martin Butler (NMC 2016).
+These recordings are available to stream on Spotify.
+(Click here for more information about these albums).